 Membership: Three (3) tenured faculty from the School of Health Sciences shall be elected by the voting faculty for one (1) year terms.
 When possible, a representative from each profession should be selected.
+Department chairs who have earned tenure will also serve as voting committee members.
 The Chair shall be elected by the committee.
-The Dean of the School is an ex officio member.